The Ultimate Party Games Night Checklist

 What are the best games for a party with no supplies?

-Never Have I Ever, Would You Rather and Charades need nothing but people.
-All three have ready-to-go lists here.
+Never Have I Ever, Would You Rather and charades need nothing but people and one phone.
+All three have ready-to-go lists here, and none of them require a printer, a board, cards or a single purchase.

 How do I keep a big group entertained?

-Rotate between a talking game (Never Have I Ever), a debate game (Would You Rather) and an active game (Charades) so energy stays high.
+Rotate formats rather than lists.
+A talking game (Never Have I Ever), a debate game (Would You Rather) and an active game (charades) use different kinds of energy, so switching between them resets the room instead of draining it.

 What games work for mixed ages?

 Stick to the family-friendly and kids categories.
-Charades and the family-friendly Never Have I Ever list work from roughly age 8 up.
+Charades and the family-friendly Never Have I Ever list work from roughly age eight up, and the kids charades list works from about four with an adult reading the clues aloud.

 More party tools